CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 ## Email Throttling

 Sending large volumes of email messages can be tricky: receiving domains often set limits on the amount of messages or connections they accept.
-SMTPeter automatically adjusts the number of simultaneous connections, the number of messages per minute and the number of new connections per minute, according to the speed of the receiving mail server.
+SMTPeter knows about these limits and throttles automatically your messages for best deliverability.

+## Simplicity

+Although there are a lot of features, SMTPeter is easy to use.
+There is a dashboard that provides all information in an accessible way, there are wizards that help you with the setup, and there are two easy two use APIs (see below).

 ## Flexibility